 Stress ought to be a four-letter word, I often think.
 It can cause physical and emotional harm, derail our best intentions, and make us lose sight of our goals.
 Sometimes we need complex stress management systems, and sometimes we just need a way to blow off stress quickly.
-This post focuses on seven techniques that will help reduce your stress fast – within a few minutes – to reduce the tension you feel and help you manage your reactions to the stress-inducing events around you.
+This post focuses on seven lightning-fast ways to reduce your stress – within a few minutes – to reduce the tension you feel and help you manage your reactions to the stress-inducing events around you.

 Although it would be next to impossible to eliminate it completely from modern life, we can learn to manage and control the stress we feel.
 To do this, we must remember that situations on their own do not cause stress – stress is created based on our response to these events.